Giorgia (singer): Debut album

 Her debut was on the stage of the Ariston theatre for the 1994 Sanremo Music Festival when she sang "E poi" in the category Nuove Proposte (New Acts).
-At that festival she won 7th position in the final New Act chart (losing to Andrea Bocelli who praised her in his winning speech).
+At that festival she ended in seventh position in the final New Act chart (losing to Andrea Bocelli who praised her in his winning speech).
 E poi, is still nowadays one of her most famous songs.

-Her debut-album Giorgia sold more than 160,000 records (it was a best seller in Italy and enjoyed good success in Germany too).
+Her debut-album Giorgia sold more than 160,000 copies in Italy and approximately 1 million worldwide (it was a best seller in Italy and enjoyed good success in Germany too).
 A few months later Luciano Pavarotti asked her to perform with him in a duet at the annual Pavarotti & friends show in Modena, Italy where she gave a performance of Queen's Who Wants to Live Forever.
 She also sang with the famous tenor.

 In 1994 Giorgia won the European Award as "best Young Italian artist".

 Sanremo Music Festival and second album

 In 1995 she returned to the Sanremo Music Festival, singing "Come saprei".
 She won the competition and the critics' award too, becoming the second artist to achieve that (the first being Domenico Modugno) but being the first Italian female singer to win both awards.
 During the competition she won 4 awards.
-Her second album Come Thelma & Louise sold more than 300,000 copies.
+Her second album Come Thelma & Louise sold more than 8 million copies worldwide, of which 300,000 copies certified in Italy, making it the biggest success of her carrer (the album was released throughout Europe and also in Japan).

 In the same year, Todrani recorded the song "Vivo per lei" with tenor Andrea Bocelli.